Member profiles

 Dr Lisa Reynolds

 Dr Lisa Reynolds is a Health Psychologist and Director of the University of Auckland’s Health Psychology Practitioner Programme.
-She has worked clinically as a psychologist for fifteen years providing support to cancer patients and their families/whānau.
+She has worked clinically as a health psychologist for over 15 years providing support to cancer patients and their families/whānau.
 Her academic research focusses on interventions that support cancer patients in managing treatment, prognosis and end-of-life distress.
-Her research portfolio includes studies that investigate coping with difficult treatments (chemotherapy), challenging emotions (disgust), and body changes (disfigurement), and looked at whether compassion and mindfulness interventions might be helpful.
-More recently, her research has involved multi-disciplinary approaches investigating the potential for psychedelic-assisted therapies to provide benefit in the context of anxiety, depression, existential distress and advanced cancer.
+Her current research portfolio involves multi-disciplinary studies investigating the potential for psychedelic-assisted therapies to provide benefit for people with existential distress, depression and anxiety in the context of advanced disease.

 Senior Lecturer